Viisi: Transforming Financial Services with a Holacratic Approach

 Introducing Viisi

 Viisi, established in 2010 in the Netherlands, is a pioneering company in the financial services industry, specifically in mortgage advisory.
 Founded by Frank Tukker, Hendrik Schakel, Hergen Dutrieux and Tom van der Lubbe.
-Viisi's core mission is to revolutionise the financial advisory landscape by making it more sustainable, long-term oriented, and customer-centric.
-The company employs over 30 people and prides itself on delivering independent and personalised mortgage advice, leveraging the expertise of highly educated advisors.
+Viisi's core mission is to revolutionize the financial advisory landscape by making it more sustainable, long-term-oriented, and customer-centric.
+The company employs over 30 people and prides itself on delivering independent and personalized mortgage advice, leveraging the expertise of highly educated advisors.
 Viisi operates with a strong commitment to its purpose: to make financial advice more ethical and aligned with the greater good of society.

-Leadership within the circles is based on the principle of Primus Inter Pares, a Latin phrase meaning 'first among equals', dating from its use in Ancient Greece, the Roman Senate, merchant cities and partnership structures like in consultancy firms, investment banks, law firms and of medical doctors.
+Leadership within the circles is based on the principle of Primus Inter Pares, a Latin phrase meaning "first among equals", dating from its use in Ancient Greece, the Roman Senate, merchant cities, and partnership structures like consultancy firms, investment banks, law firms and of medical doctors.
 It has historically been used as an honorary title for someone who is formally equal to others in their group but is granted unofficial respect.
 The same happens at Viisi.

 Just as in countries, in which states or provinces have a lot of independence, circles or teams at Viisi are also self-governing, and each has elected delegates who are regularly rotated and are linked to the national level.
-In fact, each circle must fulfil two fundamental delegation roles responsible for coordination matters: the role of the so-called Lead Link, and the role of the Rep Link.
+Each circle must fulfill two fundamental delegation roles responsible for coordination matters: the role of the so-called Lead Link, and the role of the Rep Link.
 People in the Lead Link role are responsible for work within their circle.
 People in the Rep Link role represent their circle to other circles.

 Customer Centricity